-7 a.
+- a.
 Match the fixed phrases with their meanings.

-а on the off-chance 1 working
+- on the off-chance

-b on second thoughts 2 just in case
+- b on second thoughts

-C on a whim 3 due to a belief
+- c on a whim

-d on a budget 4 impulsively
+- d on a budget

-е on principle 5 after re-consideration
+- e on principle

-f on one's own 6 intentionally
+- f on one's own

-g on target 7 as planned
+- g on target

-h on duty 8 only if
+- h on duty

-i on purpose 9 independently
+- i on purpose

-j on condition that 10 with a limited amount
+- j on condition that

+- with their meanings.

+working

+just in case

+due to a belief

+impulsively

+after re-consideration

+intentionally

+as planned

+only if

+independently

-of money
+with a limited amount of money

-b.
-Now, use the fixed phrases to fill in the gaps in the sentences

-1 I don't think there is a vacancy in the company at the moment, but you could ring my boss on the off-chance.

-2 I think I' 'll take Sarah to а fancy restaurant for he
+- b.
+Now, use the fixed phrases to fill in the gaps in the sentences. - 1 I don't think there is a vacancy in the company at the moment, but you could ring my boss on the off- chance. - 2 I think I'll take Sarah to a fancy restaurant for her birthday. ...., let's have a surprise party at home. - 3 Chris owns a line of successful boutiques in the UK and believe it or not, she manages them completely ..... - 4 We're pleased to announce that our proposed sales figures for the year are right ..... - 5 I'd love to go to the house-warming party with you but I'm ...... and really can't afford a gift.

-birthday, et's h nave

-a surprise party at home

-3 Chris owns a line of successful boutiques in the UK and believe it or not, she manages them completely

-4 We're pleased to announce that our proposed sales figures for the v /ear are right

-5 I'd love to go to the house -warming party with yo ou but I'm and really can't afford a gift.

-Phrasal Verbs 7 Appendix
+Phrasal Verbs

-8 Match the verbs with the particles to form phrasal verbs and use them in the correct tense to complete the sentences below.
+Match the verbs with the particles to form phrasal verbs and use them in the correct tense to complete the sentences below.
 Then explain the phrasal verbs in your own words.

--

-1 Her employer's persistent enthusiasm for the new

-scheme her resistance to it.

-2 A trainee

-his superior's orders quickly and efficiently.

-3 The minister with the ceremony

-despite the noise from the back of the church.

-4 At a very young age she determined what her career

-goals were and set out to them

-5 Unfortunately, the difficulties he was having at work

-into his personal life.

-6 After the shock of being made head manager slowly

-, James went about

-settling the difficulties between members of his staff.

-7 As the day the graduate became

-more and more excited about the upcoming ceremony.

-8 The champion runner liked to joke that he

-over a hundred pairs of trainers before he won his title.

-9 To everyone's disbelief, the Jamaicans

-the trophy in the men's bob-sledding event.

-10 I'm sure you'll get the position.
-Now stop pacing or you'll the polish on the floor!
+- 1 Her employer's persistent enthusiasm for the new scheme ...... her resistance to it. - 2 A trainee ..... his superior's orders guickly and efficiently. - 3 The minister ..... with the ceremony despite the noise from the back of the church. - 4 At a very young age she determined what her career goals were and set out to ...... them ...... - 5 Unfortunately, the difficulties he was having at work ...... into his personal life. - 7 As the day ..... the graduate became more and more excited about the upcoming ceremony. - 8 The champion runner liked to joke that he ..... over a hundred pairs of trainers before he won his title. - 9 To everyone's disbelief, the Jamaicans ..... the trophy in the men's bob-sledding event. - 10 I'm sure you'll get the position.
+Now stop pacing or you'll ..... the polish on the floor!